 The first good impression I got from the HP ProBook 635 Aero G8 was its portable 13.3-inch anti-glare IPS screen.
 Of course, no business laptop needs a huge 16-inch display, as this will only add weight and carriage burden, but will not significantly increase productivity, which is a major concern for business people.

 According to HP’s official information, the 13.3-inch anti-glare IPS screen supports 1920 x 1080 resolution, 400 nits brightness, and a high color gamut of 100% sRGB.
 These specifications show that users don’t have to worry about the lighting conditions in the office.
-Whether you’re in a bright office or a direct light environment when going out, this notebook is definitely usable.
+Whether you’re in a bright office or in direct sunlight when going out, this laptop is definitely usable.
 In addition, its ambient light sensor can automatically adjust the screen brightness to suit the visual experience in different environments.

 The laptop has an AUO AUO6888 screen.
 We tested it with SpyderXElite 5.6.
 The color gamut of this screen is 98% sRGB, 77% Adobe RGB, 77% DCI-P3, 71% NTSC, and a DeltaE of 1.24.
 In other words, this screen can provide excellent performance.
 In addition, its screen brightness was measured at 390.4 nits.